powerhome/playbook/playbook-website/app/views/guides/design_guidelines/typography_guidelines.md

 ### Typography in Tables

-When working with complex tables, the UI is susceptible to becoming information dense and harder to read.
+When working with complex tables, the UI is susceptible to becoming information-dense and harder to read.
 Use the following best practices to create clear, readable tables.

 <div class="typography-list">
 <ul>